bcit-ci/CodeIgniter/user_guide_src/source/helpers/url_helper.rst

 		$url_title = url_title($title, 'underscore');
 		// Produces: Whats_wrong_with_CSS

-	.. note:: Old usage of 'dash' and 'underscore' as the second parameter is DEPRECATED.

 	The third parameter determines whether or not lowercase characters are forced.
 By default they are not.
 Options are boolean TRUE/FALSE.